victorynature/wowthisisnottwitter/README.md

-androidtwitterappclient
+Android Twitter Client App
 =======================
-Build a simple Twitter client that supports viewing a Twitter timeline and composing a new tweet.
+Twitter client app, featuring OAuth authentication, timeline, and the major features of the standard Twitter app, including posting, viewing other users' timelines, and browsing timeline with infinite scroll.

 License